ItzRez021/BlogSite-Django/README.md

 For security reasons:

--The SECRET_KEY and database credentials are not included in the public repository.
+- The SECRET_KEY and database credentials are not included in the public repository.

--However, a default database connection structure is provided in settings.py as a placeholder, so you can easily configure your local or production database.
+- However, a default database connection structure is provided in settings.py as a placeholder, so you can easily configure your local or production database.

 ---